Robbing The Link Vault orange

 Here is what the report looks like on Ahrefs:

-The report highlights 35 different competitor domains.
+The report highlights multiple competitors.
 It also shows how many keywords the sites have in common with yours and how many keywords each one ranks for that you donā€™t.

 2) Perform a Competitor Backlink Analysis šŸ‘€